Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 (Conjuration/Summoning)

 Sphere: Benediction
-Range: 0
+Range: Touch
 Duration: 6 rounds
 Casting Time: 7
-Area of Effect: The caster
+Area of Effect: One creature
 Saving Throw: None

 During this spell's effect, the spell recipient receives bonuses of + 1 on attack rolls and +1 on all saving throws and is allowed one extra attack per round.
 The spell recipient glows with a rose-red radiance during this time of augmented ability.
 This radiance is similar to faerie fire in appearance, but it does not carry with it the benefits that opponents would gain when attacking a creature outlined in faerie fire.